Have You Suffered a Traumatic Amputation As a Result of an Accident?

 Since an amputation is such a serious physical event, with physiological and emotional repercussions lasting for an extensive period of time, if not for the rest of one’s existence, it is easy to comprehend the major financial effects it can have on the victim and his family.

 Under these circumstances, it is highly advised that a proven and experienced personal injury lawyer be consulted to examine the facts of the case to determine the best course of legal action.
 The Houston law firm of Joel A. Gordon and Associates is one such source of reliable advice which is offered as a free service at a confidential, complimentary consultation.
 During this meeting, our knowledgeable attorneys will take the time to learn all aspects of your situation so they can best assess your next most recommended steps to take.

 Important!
 Our Free Consultation Can Help You!

-If negligence has played a role in this catastrophic result, pursuit of maximum compensatory damages to help you with lifelong security, recovery and relief would be our prime objective.
+If negligence has played a role in this catastrophic result, the pursuit of maximum compensatory damages to help you with lifelong security, recovery, and relief would be our prime objective.
 Because of prevailing Statutes of Limitations in the state of Texas, it is urgent that you contact our office as soon as possible so we can act on your behalf in an expedient and effective manner.